Microcephaly in children

 Later in life, they may develop complications such as:

-How is Pediatric Microcephaly diagnosed?
+How is microcephaly in children diagnosed?

 Most commonly, your OB-GYN diagnoses microcephaly during your pregnancy, at an 18 to 20-week ultrasound scan.
 During this scan, the sonographer takes detailed measurements of your baby’s anatomy and compares them to expected standards.